 Themes Analysis in “The Killers” by Ernest Hemingway:

-This uncertain atmosphere remains unchanged until Max reveals his real purpose of coming to this town.
+This uncertain atmosphere remains unchanged until Max reveals his real purpose for coming to this town.
 He very frankly tells George that they are going to kill Ole Anderson.
 At that moment readers see development in the plot.
 Before that readers were unaware of the fact that they came to kill Ole Anderson. they imagine that their purpose is to commit robbery or something else.
-However, it becomes clear that they are here to kill someone, who came everyday for supper in the lunchroom.
+However, it becomes clear that they are here to kill someone, who came every day for supper in the lunchroom.

-Death as Major Theme of the Story:
+Death as a Major Theme of the Story:

-One must have courage to face every problem.
+One must have the courage to face every problem.
 At least he should face death because no one can escape from it.
 Ernest Hemingway gives hefty importance to courage.
 He lived his life with courage.
 He had the courage to end his life.
 Ultimately, he accepted death instead of living a paralyzed life.
-In his story “The Killers”, after doing analysis of courage, fear and death Ernest Hemingway forces his readers to handle difficult circumstances with courage.
+In his story “The Killers”, after doing an analysis of courage, fear and death Ernest Hemingway forces his readers to handle difficult circumstances with courage.
 Hence, “Live courageously and die honourably” becomes another major theme of “The Killers”.

 Dying was nothing and he had no picture of it nor fear of it in his mind.Ernest Hemingway